 As is the case with other biopharmaceutical companies, our success is heavily dependent on intellectual property, particularly patents.
 Obtaining and enforcing patents in the biopharmaceutical industry involve a high degree of technological and legal complexity.
 Therefore, obtaining and enforcing biopharmaceutical patents is costly, time consuming and inherently uncertain.
 Changes in either the patent laws or in the interpretations of patent laws in the United States and other countries may diminish the value of our intellectual property and may increase the uncertainties and costs surrounding the prosecution of patent applications and the enforcement or defense of issued patents.
 We cannot predict the breadth of claims that may be allowed or enforced in our patents or in third-party patents.
 In addition, Congress or other foreign legislative bodies may pass patent reform legislation that is unfavorable to us.
 United States Congress has in recent years considered legislation to reduce the term of certain drug patents in order to ease generic entry and increase competition.
 Evolving judicial interpretation of patent law could also adversely affect our business.
-For example, the U.S. Supreme Court has ruled on several patent cases in recent years, either narrowing the scope of patent protection available in certain circumstances or weakening the rights of patent owners in certain situations.
-In addition to increasing uncertainty with regard to our ability to obtain patents in the future, this combination of events has created uncertainty with respect to the value of patents, once obtained.
+For example, the U.S. Supreme Court has ruled on several patent cases in recent years, either narrowing the scope of patents, with regard to our ability to obtain patents in the future, this combination of events has created uncertainty with respect to the value of patents, once obtained.
 Depending on decisions by the U.S. Congress, the U.S. federal courts, the USPTO or similar authorities in foreign jurisdictions, the laws and regulations governing patents could change in unpredictable ways that would weaken our ability to obtain new patents or to enforce our existing patents and patents we might obtain in the future.